japila-books/apache-spark-internals/docs/rdd/Aggregator.md

 combineCombinersByKey...FIXME

-combineCombinersByKey is used when BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with the rdd:ShuffleDependency.md#mapSideCombine[Map-Size Partial Aggregation Flag] on).
+combineCombinersByKey is used when BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with the [Map-Size Partial Aggregation Flag](ShuffleDependency.md#mapSideCombine) on).

 == [[updateMetrics]] Updating Task Metrics